bigbadcon/bbc-11ty/src/create-account-thank-you.md

 ---
 layout: layouts/page.njk
-title: Thank You For Creating An Account
+title: Account Submitted
 description: ''
 tags: pages

 ---
-Thank you
+Thank you for creating an account.
+You should receive an email shortly informing you if your account is active.
+Once active, you can log in using the username and password you chose.